• Art Magazine

 Inspirations of famous artists and original creations

-A great starting point for Food Art is inspiration by famous works of art.
-Imagine making a breakfast in such a way that it is reminiscent of Van Gogh's "Sternnacht" , or a dessert that the colors and shapes of Mondrian's geometric paintings against mirrors t.
+A great starting point for food art is inspiration from famous works of art.
+Imagine designing a breakfast to Van Gogh's "Starry Night ," or a dessert that reflects the colors and shapes of Mondrian's geometric paintings.

 Such interpretations require a good eye for details and a feeling for aesthetics.
 Start with simple patterns and work on more complex designs while improving your skills.